-Our grantmaking strategy is broken into three central interest areas: Learning, Workforce, and Infrastructure.
-In sum, this work is intended to drive the solutions and ways of thinking that will help us fulfill our mission to understand and shape the impact of technology on all aspects of our society.
+Our grant-making strategy is broken into three central interest areas: Learning, Workforce, and Infrastructure.
+In sum, this work is intended to find the solutions and support ways of thinking that will help us fulfill our mission to understand and shape the impact of technology on all aspects of our society.
 Learn more about each of our interest areas below.

 Rapid changes in technology affect how and what we learn.
 Without adaptable skills, more and more people risk being left behind by digital transformation.

 We support research, platforms, and programs that offer everyone the skills, tools, and opportunities they need to continue learning and adapting, and that are open, accessible, and innovative.